-Power dynamics is the study of how power is negotiated among different parties.
+Power dynamics is defined as the study of how power is negotiated in social exchanges.

 This whole website is dedicated to power dynamics, and this article provides you with an overview of what power dynamics are, and why they matter to you.

 The science of power negotiation among people and groups, as well as the ability to acquire social status and influence, recruit, or bend others to one’s will on the way to reaching certain goals.